 Set your A/C to 88 degrees.
-If you have a programmable thermostat – like a Nest Thermostat E™ – you can even program the thermostat to cool the house off the day you’ll be returning home.
+If you have a programmable thermostat – like the Nest Learning Thermostat – you can even program the thermostat to cool the house off the day you’ll be returning home.
 Don’t have a programmable thermostat?
 Check out our blog to see which one is right for you.

 Make sure your air conditioning system is prepped for summer.

 Not sure how to do this?
 We're here to help.
 Check out this article explaining how to make sure your A/C is ready to go for the warmer months.

 Close the blinds and upgrade to full-coverage curtains.

 This helps keep the heat from the sun from coming into your home.

 If you have a newer water heater, it likely has a feature that allows you to put it into vacation mode.
 If not, you can set your gas water heater to “pilot mode”.
 If you have an electric water heater, you can turn the breaker off or set it to its lowest temperature.

 If an appliance is plugged in, it’s using energy.
 You can save a notable amount by unplugging things (or switching power strips off) while you’re gone.
 Your plugged in appliances are probably using more energy than you might think.

 Turn off the lights.